The difficulty here can really sting at times.

 - Donkey Kong Country 2 brought us Hornet Hole, Rambi Rumble, Parrot-Chute Panic, and a boss level, King Zing Sting.

 - Super Mario Galaxy brings us Honeyhive Galaxy and the Honeyclimb Galaxy.
 Super Mario Galaxy 2 features the Honeybloom and Honeyhop galaxies.
-Slightly inverted, however, in that the bees are friendly, and the sticky honey can be used to scale walls.
+Inverted, however, in that the bees are friendly, and the sticky honey can be used to scale walls.

-- Stage 4 of the Tree Zone in Super Mario Land 2 Six Golden Coins.
+- Stage 4 of the Tree Zone in Super Mario Land 2: 6 Golden Coins.

 - The obscure game Zapper has one called Crazy Apiary.
 It also doubled as an Unexpected Shmup Level.